jakewarren/o365verify/README.md

 ## Acknowledgments

-[Raikia/UhOh365](https://github.com/Raikia/UhOh365) - for the discovery and initial work [nixintel/o365chk] (https://github.com/nixintel/o365chk) - for an implementation of the technique utilizing the UserRealm endpoint
+[Raikia/UhOh365](https://github.com/Raikia/UhOh365) - for the discovery and initial work.
+[nixintel/o365chk](https://github.com/nixintel/o365chk) - for an implementation of the technique utilizing the UserRealm endpoint

 ## Changes